Miltonly/Streets/Queen Street

 Schools and catchment

-Public elementary catchment falls to Robert Baldwin Public School, which sits right on Queen Street itself — a walk of less than a minute for many homes.
-Catholic elementary students attend Guardian Angels Catholic Elementary School, a five-minute drive.
-For secondary, public students draw to Milton District High School, three minutes by car, while Catholic students head to St. Kateri Tekakwitha Catholic Secondary School, an eight-minute drive.
-The proximity of Robert Baldwin makes this stretch of Queen Street a natural fit for families with young children.
+Public elementary catchment draws to Robert Baldwin PS, which sits directly on Queen Street itself — a true walk-to-school option for families.
+Catholic elementary students attend Guardian Angels Catholic ES, a five-minute drive, or St. Scholastica Catholic ES, six minutes away.
+Secondary students in the public board attend Milton District High School, a three-minute drive; Catholic secondary students draw to St. Kateri Tekakwitha Catholic SS or Bishop P.F.
+Reding Catholic SS, both within a nine-minute drive.
+The concentration of schools within a short radius makes this stretch of Queen a natural fit for families prioritizing school proximity.

 Who this street suits